 The Lancaster County Career and Technology Center is accredited by the Commission of the Council on Occupational Education.
-Council on Occupational Education, 7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350, Telephone: (770) 396-3898 / FAX: (770) 396-3790, www.council.org.
+Council on Occupational Education, 7840 Roswell Road, Building 300, Suite 325,

 Complaint Procedure for Dental Hygiene Students

 The Commission on Dental Accreditation will review complaints that relate to a program's compliance with the accreditation standards.
 The Commission is interested in the sustained quality and continued improvement of dental and dental-related education programs but does not intervene on behalf of individuals or act as a court of appeal for individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or students.